google/knative-gcp/docs/examples/cloudauditlogssource/README.md

    1. If you are in GKE and using
       [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity),
-      update `serviceAccount` with the Pub/Sub enabled service account you created in
+      update `googleServiceAccount` with the Pub/Sub enabled service account you created in
       [Create a Pub/Sub enabled Service Account](../../install/pubsub-service-account.md).